EURODEO/openradardata-requirements/KPI_documentation.md

 ## KPIs for Data Consumption

-The KPIs for Data Consumption define the target KPIs from the perspective of the data consumers of real-time observations.
-In the [E-SOH technical architecture](https://rodeo-project.eu/e-soh-technical-architecture/#_container_diagram), this corresponds to the Search and Access APIs, and the Notification Service.
+The KPIs for Data Consumption define the target KPIs from the perspective of the data consumers of the open radar data.
+This corresponds to the Search and Access APIs, and the Notification Service.

 ### Search and Access APIs